Emily-Keymon/Group-Project/README.md

 * Texas
 * Washington

+## Hypothesis:
+* Comparing 3 Covid-19 datasets will show inconsistencies in data reporting.

 ## Questions for analysis:
 * How do the 3 datasets compare?
 Are there any consistencies in data?
 Is there any bias in the data sources?
 * What % of population is tested?
 How much does testing vary from state to state?